History of Christianity in Ireland: Catholic Emancipation

 The Irish Catholics had several grievances still calling for redress: the established state Church, landlordism, and educational inequality.
 Mr. Gladstone commenced with the Church of Ireland.
-He introduced a Bill disendowing and disestablishing it.
+He introduced a bill disendowing and disestablishing it.
 Commissioners were appointed to wind it up, taking charge of its property, then computed at more than £15,000,000.
 Of this sum, £11,000,000 was given to the disestablished Church, part to the holders of existing offices, part to enable the Church to continue its work.
 A further sum of nearly £1,000,000 was distributed between Maynooth College, deprived of its annual grant, and the Presbyterian Church deprived of the Regium Donum, the latter getting twice as much as the former.
 The surplus was to be disposed of by Parliament for such public objects as it might determine.

 Free State and Republic (1922–present)

 The state could not discriminate on religious grounds according to Article 8 of the 1922 Constitution of the Irish Free State.
 Article 44 of the 1937 Constitution recognised the Roman Church as the faith of the great majority of the citizens, with the state also recognising the Church of Ireland, the Presbyterian Church in Ireland, the Methodist Church in Ireland, the Religious Society of Friends in Ireland (Quakers), as well as the Jewish Congregations (very progressive for the 1930s) and the other religious denominations, (however this article was removed by the 5th amendment to the constitution).

-The Roman Catholic Church has had a powerful influence over the Irish state since its inception in 1922 although that influence has diminished somewhat in recent decades.
+The Roman Catholic Church has had a powerful influence over the Irish state since the Constitution of 1922, although that influence has diminished somewhat in recent decades.
 The clergy's influence meant that the Irish state had very conservative social policies, banning, for example, divorce, contraception, abortion and pornography as well as encouraging the censoring of many books and films.
 In addition the church largely controlled the state's hospitals and schools and remained the largest provider of many other social services.

 With the partition of Ireland in 1922, 92.6% of the Free State's population were Catholic while 7.4% were Protestant.
 By the 1960s, the Protestant population had fallen by half.
 Although emigration was high among all the population, due to a lack of economic opportunity, the rate of Protestant emigration was disproportionate in this period.
 Many Protestants left the country in the early 1920s, either because they felt unwelcome in a predominantly Catholic and nationalist state, because they were afraid due to the burning of Protestant homes (particularly of the old landed class) by republicans during the civil war, because they regarded themselves as British and did not wish to live in an independent Irish state, or because of the economic disruption caused by the recent violence.
 The Catholic Church had also issued a decree, known as Ne Temere, whereby the children of marriages between Catholics and Protestants had to be brought up as Catholics.